 4. Green IT

-In the EnBW data centers, we are focusing on minimizing energy consumption and improving energy efficiency.
-An essential component of our optimization strategy is our sophisticated air conditioning concept.
-Maintaining constant and reliable cooling conditions is essential for regulating the operating temperatures of the IT infrastructure and thus guaranteeing the availability of our IT systems.
-We have been able to significantly reduce energy consumption in our data centers using indirect, free cooling systems and hot aisle/cold aisle housings, as well as by raising the temperature level, using waste heat to heat the offices and utilizing energy-efficient hardware.
+We have been able to significantly reduce energy consumption in our data centers using indirect, free cooling systems and hot aisle/cold aisle housings, as well as by increasing the temperature spread, raising the temperature level, using waste heat to heat the offices and utilizing energy-efficient hardware.
 As part of our ongoing efforts to optimize the energy efficiency of our data centers, we have also been able to identify and successfully implement additional measures for improving efficiency.
+Furthermore, we are planning to dismantle one data center and this will not only reduce the needs of our own IT resources but also improve the utilization of other existing resources.

-We place huge importance on sustainable purchasing practices when procuring new IT components.
-Alongside technical requirements, one third of the criteria used in the evaluation process have a focus on sustainability.
+We place great importance on sustainable purchasing practices when procuring new IT components and plan to improve these practices even further in the future.
 Furthermore, we also pay close attention to the environmental friendliness and sustainability of our cloud system providers.

-The IT initiative “Drive it25” includes a series of IT activities that aim to deliver greater sustainability in and through the use of IT.
+The IT initiative “Drive it25” included a series of IT activities aimed at delivering greater sustainability in and through the use of IT.
+At the beginning of 2025, we established the Competence Center Sustainable IT to structure the management of measures related to all of our IT resources in line with the EnBW Sustainability Agenda.
 These measures now cover the three pillars of sustainability: environmental, economic and social.
-We are combating the increasing demands placed on IT through digitalization by intensifying our efforts to make our solutions more sustainable.
-Some measures that are particularly worthy of mention include the company’s goal of reducing the volume of paper consumed at EnBW by up to 90% by 2025, based on the reference year of 2019, the promotion of regional cooperation in the form of inclusive partnerships, the introduction of sustainable search engines across the company and intensive efforts to make the carbon footprint of our IT transparent.
+We are meeting the increasing demands placed on IT through digitalization by intensifying our efforts to make our solutions more sustainable.
+Some measures that are particularly worthy of mention include the use of a sustainable search engine across the Group, the reduction in digital barriers for greater inclusion, intensive efforts to make the carbon footprint of our IT much more transparent and the fact that we have already succeeded in reducing our paper consumption by approx. 80% since 2019.